alexandrecogordan/spotifood/README.md

 ## Contact

-If you have any questions or feedback about Spotifood, please contact us at alexandre.cogordan@edu.devinci.fr.
+If you have any questions or feedback about Spotifood, please contact me at alexandre.cogordan@edu.devinci.fr.